-Welcome to the 7th Ghan International Film Festival Australia GIFFA 2022
+Ghan International Film Festival Australia_Promo

-2022 marks the 7th year of the home grown Ghan International Film Festival Australia (GIFFA) started in Adelaide in 2016 by migrant Afghan film maker and a group of volunteers in Adelaide South Australia, now expended to Melbourne and Sydney.
+2023 marks the 8th year of the home grown Ghan International Film Festival Australia (GIFFA) started in Adelaide in 2016 by migrant Afghan film maker and a group of volunteers in Adelaide South Australia, now expended to Melbourne and Sydney.

 Melbourne 2019